Freely-Given-org/Biblelator/Documentation/Installation.md

     Git is a program that makes it easy to fetch the latest Biblelator files from the Internet.
     However, you don't have to install Git if you don't want to.

-    You can run Git from a command window, or else from a GUI program such as TortoiseGit on Windows.
+    You can run Git from a command prompt window, or else from a GUI program such as TortoiseGit on Windows.

     If it's not already installed, you should install Git on your system either through the software manager on your system, or else